msa1422/KMM-Arch-PetSearch/README.md

 # KMM-Arch-PetSearch

-**PetSearch** is a dive into the Kotlin-Multiplatform Mobile world (Android & iOS).
-This project is an effort to explore and showcase the KMM possibilities.
+**PetSearch** is an effort to explore and showcase the Kotlin-Multiplatform possibilities.
 In this project, I have tried to implement the best practices of mobile application development that I have learned so far.
 With that said, just like other humans, I make mistakes (sometimes, really stupid).
 By no means, this project should be seen as a standard template for KMM development.